emontzkajnl/plugins/advanced-ads-responsive/readme.txt

 == Description ==

-With responsive layouts and a wide range of devices serving banners with a fixed size can become a huge pain.

-Using Responsive Ads you can define a minimal and maximal width a browser must have in order to see an ad.
+This add-on ensures your ads effortlessly integrate with Accelerated Mobile Pages.
+Experience superior ad engagement, higher click rates, and amplified revenue with ease.

 **Features**

-* set minimal and maximal browser width to display ads for
-* converts AdSense automatically into AMP format
+* convert AdSense automatically into AMP format
-* support for AMP versions of every ad network that offers them
+* support AMP versions of every ad network that offers them
-* display condition to show or hide specific ads on AMP pages
+* provide a display condition to show or hide specific ads on AMP pages
 * set custom sizes for AdSense responsive ads
-* set default AdSense sizes to rectangle, vertical or horizontal
+* set default AdSense sizes to rectangle, vertical, or horizontal
-* customize AdSense Responsive Matched Content unit for desktop and mobile
+* customize AdSense Multiplex ad units for desktop and mobile
-* list all ads by their responsive settings on the dashboard
-* frontend assistant to display ad, container, and window size for admins
-* detect tablets
-* force responsive image ads if not supported by the theme
-* ads are updated when the screen resizes and Cache Busting in Pro is enabled

 Tested with the following AMP plugins